ga4gh/va-spec/schema/va-spec/base/def/ClinicalVariantProposition.rst

-.. warning:: This data class is at a **draft** maturity level and may \
+.. note:: This data class is at a **trial use** maturity level and may \
-    change significantly in future releases.
+    change in future releases.
 Maturity \
     levels are described in the :ref:`maturity-model`.

 **Computational Definition**

-A Proposition reporting a conclusion from a single study about whether a variant is associated with an improved or worse outcome for a disease - based on interpretation of the study's results.
+A proposition for use in describing the effect of variants in human subjects.

 **Information Model**

-Some VariantPrognosticProposition attributes are inherited from :ref:`ClinicalVariantProposition`.
+Some ClinicalVariantProposition attributes are inherited from :ref:`SubjectVariantProposition`.

 .. list-table::
    :class: clean-wrap